Toshka Lakes: Formation

+The formation of Toshka Lakes (November 1998).

 In 1998, Ethiopia experienced mass flash floods and river floods.
-Excess water coming from in Ethiopia's highlands put strain on the river Nile and put the flood control plan of the Aswan High Dam to the test.
+Excess water coming in from Ethiopia's highlands put strain on the river Nile and put the flood control plan of the Aswan High Dam to the test.
 For the first time, the massive reservoir reached its highest level of 183 meters above sea level in September.
 Excess water started being released from Lake Nasser by overflow into a hollow at the south end of the Eocene limestone plateau.
 During September and October, the basin received between 32 and 98 million cubic meters of water per day.

 Astronauts on the ISS began noticing the first, easternmost lake growing in November 1998.
 By late 1999, three additional lakes formed successively westward, and the westernmost lake started forming sometime between September 2000 and March 2001.
 These lakes are not yet named individually.

 Landsat mosaic of Toshka Lakes (April 2003).
 False-color image, with bands 7-4-2 assigned to R-G-B.

 It was estimated that in total, the Toshka Lakes cover approximately 1300 square kilometers (502 mi^{2}).
-The levels of the lakes As of 2006 are lower than in 2001, and areas of wetlands and sand dunes have formed between the former and present shorelines.
+The levels of the lakes As of 2006 were lower than in 2001, and areas of wetlands and sand dunes have formed between the former and present shorelines.
 A minor lake downstream of the three larger lakes has completely dried out.
-The levels of the lakes vary between 175 m for the one closest to Lake Nasser to 144 m for the one furthest downstream.
+The altitude of the lake surfaces vary between 175 m for the one closest to Lake Nasser to 144 m for the one furthest downstream.